LeonardoPedrosa/hello-world/README.md

 Hi people,

-I'm brazilian student and i'm here for learn.
+I'm a Brazilian mobile developer and I'm here to learn more.
-I love code, coffee and womens!Ofcourse!
+I love code and coffee!

 Thank you